tgstation/tgstation/.github/guides/MAPS_AND_AWAY_MISSIONS.md

 ## CONFIGURATION

-A majority of maps must be placed in their corresponding configuration file to allow server operators to enable/disable the ruin for any reason they desire.
-Follow the chart below to see where you should add your new ruin.
+A majority of maps (outlined below) must be placed in their corresponding configuration file to allow server operators to enable/disable the map for any reason they desire.
+Follow the chart to see where you should add your new map.

 | Type of Map | Associated File with Link |
 | ----------- | ----------- |